 RCPath Foundation Fellowships

-Following the success of this scheme last year, the College will again be making available up to 25 new Foundation Fellowships annually.
-The Foundation Fellowship scheme is open to Foundation doctors who secure a post in which they will rotate through a pathology specialty between 1 August 2022 and 31 July 2023.
-The pathology specialties include histopathology, haematology, medical microbiology and infectious diseases or any other specialty represented by the College.
+The College makes 25 Foundation Fellowships available annually.
+The Foundation Fellowship scheme is open to Foundation doctors who secure a Foundation post in which they will rotate through a pathology specialty between 1 August 2022 and 31 July 2023.
+The pathology specialties include histopathology, haematology, medical microbiology and chemical pathology or any other specialty represented by the College.

 Candidates will be selected though a competitive application process, and successful applicants will hold the status of Foundation Fellow during the year in which they undertake their pathology training in their Foundation rotation.
 Fellows will be eligible for a range of benefits and opportunities.

 What are the benefits to Foundation Fellows?

 - Priority booking for the Foundation Taster Event/Path to Success event and may be selected to present their experience of their post there*.

 - Opportunity to be selected to give a short presentation at the undergraduate summer school*.

 - Receive the College Bulletin over the course of their Foundation years and be featured in it.

 - Free attendance at College educational meetings relevant to their specialty*.